rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 The object contains the following fields:

 - `from` - String (optional): The address the transaction should be sent from.
+If not provided, it will use the first account associated to the current provider.
 - `gasPrice` - String (optional): The gas price in wei to use for this transaction.
 - `gas` - Number (optional): The maximum gas provided for this transaction (gas limit).